Candler Field Museum: Collection

 Several aircraft were kept at the museum, including a 1917 Curtiss JN-4, a 1928 Curtiss Robin, a 1930 6L Stearman, a 1940 Douglas DC-3A, a 1941 PT-17 Stearman, and a Waco YMF-5.
-The Museum also kept vintage vehicles, including (but not limited to) Ford Model A's, Model T's, and a 1909 Sear's (Lincoln Motor Car Works).
+The Museum also kept vintage vehicles, including (but not limited to) Ford Model As, Model Ts, and a 1909 Sears (Lincoln Motor Car Works).
 All museum machines were in running condition, as, in the owner's words, anything that does not run "will be hung from the ceiling."

 The museum's Waco biplane was also used to provide biplane rides for a fee.
 For the use of museum members was a library, well stocked with aviation-themed books, magazines, and photographs.

 Affiliates

 Candler Field Museum was affiliated with or supported the following: